liamzdenek/affirm-application/memory-bank/progress.md

 - ⚠️ No automated testing in place
 - ⚠️ No CI/CD pipeline for automated deployments
 - ⚠️ Limited monitoring and alerting
+- ✓ Resolved: Lambda dependency bundling issues
+- ✓ Resolved: Date comparison logic in analytics endpoint
+- ✓ Resolved: API implementation to use DynamoDB and S3 for data storage

 ## Next Immediate Tasks